-ELDER LAW / MEDICAID PLANNING
+ELDER LAW & MEDICAID PLANNING ATTORNEY

 No. Medicare does not provide coverage for long-term care in a nursing home.
 Medicare will pay for up to 100 days of skilled nursing care.
 A patient must be hospitalized for the illness, and the patient must receive care in a nursing home that couldn’t be provided at home or on an outpatient basis.
 After 20 days of nursing home care, there is a large copayment required of the patient for the remainder of the stay.

-Q: What are the Medicaid eligibility requirements?
+Q: What are the Medicaid eligibility requirements for nursing home care?

 There are three tests to determine eligibility: